 Investigation of a variety of theologies derived from the New Testament.
 Targets areas of theology in both Western and non-Western theological thinking.
 Emphasis placed on the construction of theology based on the interpretation of New Testament texts.
-Prerequisite: GSU-1107 Foundations of Learning; can be taken concurrently.
+Prerequisite: GSU-1107 Foundations of Learning or junior status.
+May be taken concurrently with GSU-1107.